lkodinsson/MARS/Fantasy/Spells.md

 **Duration:** Instant
 **Resist:** Fortitude

-Soak a target with a stream of water generated from your body, optionally pushing it a distance up to 3m.
+Soak a target with a stream of water generated from your body, optionally pushing it a distance up to 3m away.
 This stream of water can be generated from a body of water (up to a distance away based on the range of this spell) instead of your body.
 Doing so gives the stream twice the range and pushback, but costs 1 addditional focus and with 2 higher difficulty.
 This spell can also be used to put out fires and stop objects or creatures from burning.
 When used on grease or oil fires it will not stop any burning.

 ***Graze:*** The target can only be pushed half the distance (rounded up).